swo/16s-book/manuscript/sec02.md

 The process of extracting DNA from bacterial cells and then amplifying a 16S region introduces certain biases into the resulting sequence data.
-These effects mean its better to look for changes in bacterial community structure rather than assert that such-and-such a species is more abundant than other-and-such a species.
+These effects mean that it's better to look for changes in bacterial community structure rather than assert that such-and-such a species is more abundant than other-and-such a species.
 It also means that large effects, like variations over orders of magnitude, are to be trusted far more than smaller changes.
-These grains of salt to be kept in mind are *extraction bias*, *PCR bias*, PCR *chimeras*, and laboratory effects.
+The grains of salt to be kept in mind are *extraction bias*, *PCR bias*, PCR *chimeras*, and laboratory effects.